-It’s comin’ back around again!
-The Helsinki Digital Humanities Hackathon #DHH20 dates have been confirmed: 27.5.–5.6.2020.
+This is for the people of the sun!
+The Helsinki Digital Humanities Hackathon #DHH20 application period has started: apply now.
 As a CLARIN and DARIAH summer school, the event will be truly international welcoming applications from all over Europe.
-This year we are prepared to sponsor around 20 participants from outside Finland with flights and accommodation (more information to follow).
+This year we are prepared to sponsor around 20 participants from outside Finland with flights and accommodation (see Practicalities for details).
 We are also a SSHOC training event and NewsEye project will have a strong presence at the hackathon.

 The Helsinki Digital Humanities Hackathon is a chance to experience an interdisciplinary research project from start to finish within the span of 10 days.
 For researchers and students from computer science and data science, the hackathon gives the opportunity to test their abstract knowledge against complex real-life problems.
 For people from the humanities and social sciences, it shows what is possible to achieve with such collaboration.

 For both, the hackathon gives the experience of intensely working with people from different backgrounds as part of an interdisciplinary team, as, during the hackathon, each group will develop a digital humanities research project from start to finish.
 Working together, they will formulate research questions with respect to particular data sets, develop and apply methods and tools to answer them, and present the work at the end of the hackathon.
 For information on what the hackathon was like in previous years, see #DHH19, #DHH18, #DHH17, #DHH16 and #DHH15.